Thank you for reading our post, please rate this article at the end.

 Free Self-Defence Courses

-The truth is there’re not many platforms that will allow you to learn self-defense for free, except the internet.
-Fortunately, the online space has plenty of free platforms to equip you with self-defense skills.
+The truth is that few platforms, except the internet, will allow you to learn self-defense for free.
+Fortunately, the online space offers numerous free platforms to equip you with self-defense skills.

-Most free self-defense training resources are available on renowned platforms like Alison, Udemy, Krav Maga, etc.
+Most free self-defense training resources are available on renowned platforms, such as Alison, Udemy, and Krav Maga.

 Whether you’re a beginner or seeking to advance your proficiency, these courses offer exercises, quizzes, projects, video lectures, and certificates upon completion.
 So, you can dive into these complimentary self-defense classes to gain practical knowledge and skills, regardless of your experience level.